-- While it's not an official social link, a male main character is asked to show Elizabeth what sex is like.
+- While it's not an official social link, a male main character is asked to show Elizabeth what sex is like during their last outing.
 The female main character can similarly win the affection of, and have an Optional Sexual Encounter with, Elizabeth's younger brother Theodore.
-It's not clear exactly what Elizabeth and Theodore are, but whatever they are, it's not human, and as the game's Bonus Bosses they are just as if not more powerful than the abovementioned Ryoji.
+It's not clear exactly what Elizabeth and Theodore are, but whatever they are, it's not human, and as the game's Bonus Bosses they are just as if not more powerful than the above mentioned Ryoji.

-- In Persona 4, you can fulfill the requests of the big sister of the aforementioned Elizabeth and Theodore, Margaret.
-If you do, her comments toward you become more and more flirty and, if you abstained from romancing anyone else in the game, she will steal a kiss and tease you about meeting again in the future.
+- You can fulfill the requests of the big sister of the aforementioned Elizabeth and Theodore, Margaret.
+If you do, her comments toward you become more and more flirty and, if you finished them all, she will steal a kiss towards the end of the game and tease you about meeting again in the future.

-- An even better example comes in the form of Marie in Persona 4 Golden on the PS Vita, who is a bona fide romantic social link and is an alter ego of the Bigger Bad, Izanami, the former mate of Izanagi (who, incidentally, is your alter ego).
+- Marie in Persona 4 Golden on the PS Vita, who is a bona fide romantic social link and an alter ego of the Bigger Bad, Izanami, the former mate of Izanagi (who, incidentally, is your alter ego).

 - One of the potential love interests in Dragon Age II is a Humanoid Abomination.
 Several characters discuss and lampshade the squickier aspects of the relationship.
 For those unfamiliar with the setting, Abominations are humans who have been possessed by spirits/demons.
 This means that every intimate encounter Hawke shares with his/her Abomination Love Interest is technically a threesome.